 What are you likely to experience when you visit a Seventh-day Adventist worship service?

 For Adventists the main worship service generally starts around 11:15 – 11:30 on a Saturday morning.
-Style will vary from church to church but the service will include singing (either hymns or contemporary Praise and Worship songs), prayer, Bible reading and a sermon.
-There may also be a special part of the service for the children.
+Style will vary from church to church but the service will include singing (either hymns or contemporary Praise and Worship songs), children story, special items (song, poem), congregational prayer, Bible reading and a sermon.
 Lay-members are often heavily involved in the worship.